 What’s the wellness scene like in La Ventana?
 Is it something that’s been growing in recent years?

 It’s definitely growing.
 Yoga has been around for years, but now there are more retreats, breathwork sessions, and wellness-focused events happening regularly.
-There’s a beautiful retreat center called Casa Tara, located right on the ocean, that draws people from all over the world.
-On a smaller scale, people also host retreats in private homes.
-Additionally, there’s a weekly market where you can find organic produce, handmade goods, and local food from nearby communities.
-It’s all very community-driven and accessible.
+There’s a beautiful retreat center called Casa Tara, right on the ocean, that draws people from around the world.
+On a smaller scale, people host retreats in private homes too.
+There’s also a weekly market where you can find organic produce, handmade goods, and local food from nearby communities.
+What’s really exciting is that the wellness offering is starting to bring people here in summer, which traditionally was quiet.
+It’s building a second season alongside the wind season, which is good for everyone.

 How La Ventana Is Growing Without Losing Its Character